FAQs for specific treatment areas

 Medication is usually dispatched the day it is ordered or the next working day.
 It is usually delivered the day after dispatch or the day after that.
-There is no dispatch on Sat and Sun.
+There is no dispatch on weekends or bank holidays.
 Emails with mail tracking numbers are sent at the time orders are dispatched.
 For more detail see delivery page.

 Why are Dr Fox prices lower than other online clinics?

 We supply only branded medication from major UK drug companies for trade marked medication including Viagra (Pfizer), Cialis (Eli Lilly), Levitra (Bayer), Champix (Eli Lilly), Malarone (GlaxoSmithKline GSK) and Propecia (Merck MSD) and others.
 We add an amount to the wholesale price of medication which is less than nearly all other online clinics (compare prices).

 We do not advertise extensively and keep our overheads down.
 We want people to choose our service on price, but as can be seen from independent customer satisfaction ratings, we are also very good on service.